 We want to ensure that in leaving and re-entering the US you have all the documents for re-entry.
-Please contact the ISSO with any questions prior to leaving the country.
+Please contact us with any questions prior to leaving the country.
 We include below the documents that are usually required for those in F or J status to re-enter the US as well as further information for those in specific situations.

 F1 and J1 students and visiting scholars and their dependents who leave the US must have the following documents in order to re-enter the US in F or J status: